 Matriculation Deposit after Acceptance: Students who accept the college's offer of admission must pay a \$350 matriculation deposit.
 (For explanation of deposit, see College Costs section.)
-In addition, the applicant should return the Commitment of Academic Integrity form included with the acceptance letter, which indicates an understanding of the general educational approach and concepts of Austin College and the willingness to commit oneself to the College Principles as basic to the operation of the college community.
+In addition, the applicant should return the Commitment of Academic Integrity form, which indicates an understanding of the general educational approach and concepts of Austin College and the willingness to commit oneself to the College Principles as basic to the operation of the college community.